Uphill Access

 Hazards

-Participants must beware of, and avoid all mountain hazards.
+Participants must be aware of, and avoid all mountain hazards.
 These hazards include, but are not limited to:

-- Winch Cat operations- Dangerous cable!
-Under no circumstance may anyone access any area where winch cat operations are taking place!
-Sno-Cat’s are repeatedly going uphill and downhill with a cable stretched tightly across the terrain and can be very dangerous!
-Skiing into them could result in serious injury or death.
-Please respect our signage and flashing beacons.
+Winch cat operations: Under no circumstance may anyone access any area where winch cat operations are taking place.
+Winch cat operations involves cables that are stretched tightly across the terrain and skiing into them could result in serious injury or death.

 Form & Waiver

-You are required to have an Uphill Access Permit on you while traveling during uphill access hours.
-Get your pass today here, and pick up your armband at Guest Services in the Hart Prairie Lodge during business hours as soon as December 1, 2022.
+You are required to have an Uphill Access pass on you while climbing/skiing during Uphill Access hours.
+Register for your 2023/2024 Uphill Access pass here and then pick up your Uphill Access pass at Guest Services at the Hart Prairie Lodge during business hours.